spacetelescope/jwst/docs/jwst/skymatch/README.rst

-* Because sky subtraction is performed on *flat-fielded* but *not distortion corrected* images, it is important to keep in mind that flat-fielding is performed to obtain uniform surface brightness and not flux.
-This distinction is important for images that have not been distortion corrected.
-As a consequence, it is advisable that point-like sources be masked through the user-supplied mask files.
+* Because sky subtraction is performed on *flat-fielded* but *not distortion corrected* images, it is important to keep in mind that flat-fielding is performed to obtain correct surface brightnesses.
+  As the surface brightness of a pixel containing a point-like source will change inversely with a change to the pixel area, it is advisable that point-like sources be masked through the user-supplied mask files.
 Values different from zero in user-supplied masks indicate good data pixels.
   Alternatively, one can use the ``upper`` parameter to limit the use of pixels containing bright objects in the sky computations.

 * The input images may contain cosmic rays.
 This